HusseinLezzaik/Startup/Ideas.md

 8. Help less represented people gain more exposure
 9. Mentors to help teach you anything
 10. AI Consultant ex. as a Lawyer, Accountant
+11. Chatbot engineers that help SWE operate on high creative level

 # Industry
 1. AI